Support Tip: Preparing for Reporting

-- What features are need to have and what are nice to have?
-If you can get 80% of the way to your goal with 20% of the spend that might influence your decision.
-Additionally, it’ll help you rank your options and make a decision on what to do for the short term versus long-term.
+- What features are ‘need to have’ and what are ‘nice to have’?
+If you can get 80 percent of the way to your goal with 20 percent of the spend that might influence your decision.
+Additionally, it’ll help you rank your options and make a decision on what to do for the short term versus the long term.

 - What’s your audience’s skill level?
 Are they technical?
-Do they want to drill into details or do they just want to push a button and get a color-coded answer on what to do?
+Do they want to drill into details or do they just want to push a button and get a colour coded answer on what to do?

 - What’s your author’s skill level?
 Reporting can range from using filters in your list view, building SQL queries, and even building automated emailed PDFs of complex graphs and drill-downs.
 Do you have someone on your team that knows SQL or do you have someone who can rock a solid pivot table in Excel?